syncfusion-content/blazor-docs/blazor/visual-studio-integration/template-studio.md

      ![ProjectDetails](images/rightsideprojectdetails.png)

 8. Click **Create** button.
-The Syncfusion Blazor application has been created.
-The created Syncfusion Blazor app has the Syncfusion NuGet packages, styles, and the render code for the selected Syncfusion component.
+The Syncfusion&reg; Blazor application has been created.
+The created Syncfusion&reg; Blazor app has the Syncfusion&reg; NuGet packages, styles, and the render code for the selected Syncfusion&reg; component.

      ![Readme](images/readme.png)

-9. The Syncfusion Blazor application configures with most recent Syncfusion Blazor NuGet packages version, selected style, namespaces, selected authentication, and component render code for Syncfusion components.
+9. The Syncfusion&reg; Blazor application configures with most recent Syncfusion&reg; Blazor NuGet packages version, selected style, namespaces, selected authentication, and component render code for Syncfusion&reg; components.

-10. If you installed the trial setup or NuGet packages from nuget.org you must register the Syncfusion license key to your application since Syncfusion introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio release.
-Navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/overview#how-to-generate-syncfusion-license-key) to generate and register the Syncfusion license key to your application.
+10. If you installed the trial setup or NuGet packages from nuget.org you must register the Syncfusion&reg; license key to your application since Syncfusion&reg; introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio release.
+Navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/overview#how-to-generate-syncfusion-license-key) to generate and register the Syncfusion&reg; license key to your application.
 Refer to this [blog](https://www.syncfusion.com/blogs/post/whats-new-in-2018-volume-2.aspx) post for understanding the licensing changes introduced in Essential Studio.

 ## Authentication Configuration